Explore opportunities to be part of specialized teams after a two-year probationary period.

 School resource officers build positive relationships with students that benefit the schools and our community.
 SROs also have rewarding opportunities to influence and help students reach their potential.

-Lakewood Police Department offers a number of other opportunities including Police Academy Instructor, Sector Liaison Unit, Hazardous Materials Team, Firearms Instructors, Arrest Control Instructors, Drive Track Instructors, Recruitment Team, Crime Scene Investigator, Peer Support Team, Field Training Agents, Crisis Intervention Trained (CIT), Public Information Officer, Critical Incident Response Team, Child Abduction Response Team, Drug Recognition Expert, Bicycle Patrol, Traffic Accident Investigator, promotional opportunities, and more.
+Lakewood Police Department offers a number of other opportunities including Police Academy Instructor, Hazardous Materials Team, Firearms Instructors, Arrest Control Instructors, Drive Track Instructors, Recruitment Team, Crime Scene Investigator, Peer Support Team, Field Training Agents, Crisis Intervention Trained (CIT), Public Information Officer, Critical Incident Response Team, Child Abduction Response Team, Drug Recognition Expert, Bicycle Patrol, Traffic Accident Investigator, promotional opportunities, and more.